U.N. talks on new carbon markets break down

 Environment ministers will discuss carbon markets on Tuesday, but observers said nothing on new markets was likely to be agreed.

-"(It's) not a huge loss," said one negotiator from the developing world who requested anonymity because they were not authorized to speak to the press.
+"(It's) not a huge loss," said one negotiator from the developing world who requested anonymity because they were not authorised to speak to the press.

 "We want to see a new market mechanism, but one that's designed to generate substantial net reductions the atmosphere actually sees, rather than a tool that relocates effort in a zero-sum game.
 So the outcome is disappointing from this perspective."